Vivraan/GcseCppTuition/README.md

 *The regular expression for matching these keywords in text can be debugged [here](https://www.debuggex.com/r/lBZe033_m_1584xV)*.

 ## Quality of life stuff (optional)
-1. Install the `SelectionTodoHighlighter.vsix` extension and add the following to its settings under *Environment > Selection and TODO Highlighter*:
+1. On Visual Studio, install the `SelectionTodoHighlighter.vsix` extension and add the following to its settings under *Environment > Selection and TODO Highlighter*:

 	1. *Features > Highlight selection* = `False`
 	1. *Search > Include strings* = `False`